-- 1. Preserving Evidence.
-It is important to preserve physical evidence in order to help prove a criminal sexual assault, stalking, domestic violence, other acts of violence occurring within a dating relationship, or to help obtain a protective order; - 2.
-Confidentiality.
+1. Preserving Evidence.
+It is important to preserve physical evidence in order to

+- 2. Confidentiality.
 The College uses best efforts to protect the confidentiality of the identity and allegations involved in a report, including keeping all records confidential to the extent permissible by law.
 Information regarding sexual misconduct or assault reports, and any investigation or review of those reports, including sanctioning determinations, will be shared among College officials with a legitimate educational interest or with external individuals or entities only on a need-to-know basis and only as permitted by College policy and applicable law.
 A College will be required to disclose the Complainant's name, statements and allegations to the Respondent.
 A College may choose to comment publicly, in writing or otherwise, to the extent permitted by law, regarding the decision reached if, in the judgment of the College, the best interests of the community would be served by such a disclosure.
-If possible and appropriate, the anonymity of the student(s) involved will be protected;

-- 3. Counseling, Health and Mental Health Services.
+If possible and appropriate, the anonymity of the student(s) involved will be protected; - 3.
+Counseling, Health and Mental Health Services.
 Counseling, health and mental health support services are available either on campus or in the area.
 A list of such services is attached in the Appendix to this procedure; - 4.
 Law Enforcement.
 The complainant has the right to contact, and file a criminal complaint with, the police.
 A list of such authorities is attached in the Appendix.
 The police can advise and assist with the Complainant's option to request from a court that a temporary or permanent restraining order, or other protection or nocontact order be issued against an alleged offender; and - 5.
 Victim Advocacy and Legal Assistance Services.
 Victim advocacy and legal assistance services are also available.
 A list of such services is attached in the Appendix.